Wells Tower

 Wells Tower (born April 14, 1973) is an American writer of short stories, non-fiction, feature films and television.
 In 2009 he published his first short story collection, Everything Ravaged, Everything Burned (Farrar, Straus and Giroux) to much critical acclaim.
 His short fiction has also been published in The New Yorker, The Paris Review, McSweeney's, Vice, Harper's Magazine, A Public Space, Fence and other periodicals.
-In 2022, he wrote the screenplay for the feature film Pain Hustlers, starring Emily Blunt and directed by David Yates, which was bought by Netflix for $50 million.
+In 2022, he wrote the screenplay for the feature film Pain Hustlers, starring Emily Blunt and directed by David Yates.

 Early life, education, and early career

 Tower was born in Vancouver, British Columbia, but grew up in North Carolina.
 He played guitar in the punk band Hellbender for six years beginning his senior year of high school.

 He received a B.A. in anthropology and sociology from Wesleyan University and an M.F.A. in fiction writing from Columbia University's School of the Arts.
 After graduating from Wesleyan, he traveled around the United States doing odd jobs.
 He began his professional career when he convinced an editor at The Washington Post Magazine to publish an article about a carnival worker.

 Tower is the recipient of two Pushcart Prizes, the 2002 Plimpton (Discovery) Prize from The Paris Review, and a Henfield Foundation Award.